finos/technical-oversight-committee/elections.md

 The TOC elects a Chair (serving a 2 year term), who will have a seat on the Governing Board.
 It is their responsibility to act as a liaison between the TOC and GB, and manage the TOC activities effectively.

 When a Chair finishes their term, they must nominate a replacement Chair.
 The rest of the TOC members must agree via a "silent confirmation" agreement (if there are no objections, the nominee assumes the role of Chair).

-The same process is followed for electing a co-Chair; however, in this case, the newly elected Chair nominates a co-Chair.
+The same process is followed for a Vice Chair, who nominates their own replacement.

+In the event that the Chair seat is not occupied, the nomination will be made by FINOS Staff.
+If the Vice Chair seat is not occupied, the nomination will be made by the sitting Chair.

 In the case there is an objection to a nominee a standard nomination and voting process is held.